-This is my favorite vegan strawberry shortcake recipe.
-It features tender vanilla cake, lightly sweetened fresh strawberries, and your favorite vegan whipped cream—store-bought or homemade.
-It’s easy to assemble and a guaranteed crowd pleaser!
+This is the easiest vegan strawberry shortcake recipe.
+It features tender vanilla cake (rather than biscuits!), lightly sweetened fresh strawberries, and your favorite vegan whipped cream—store-bought or homemade.
+The shortcakes are easy to assemble, fluffy and tender, and a guaranteed crowd pleaser!

 As soon as strawberry season rolls around each year, I rush to make these simple vegan strawberry shortcakes.
-They’re pretty and fun to assemble.
+They’re delicious, pretty, and really fun to assemble.

-While the cake is made from scratch, the shortcakes use store-bought vegan whipped cream (unless you’re really eager to make your own).
-This helps to keep the recipe accessible and low-stress.
+While the cake in this recipe is made from scratch, the shortcakes call for store-bought vegan whipped cream.
+This helps to keep the assembly process streamlined and low-stress.

 There are two ways to make shortcake.
 One is with biscuits, which can be split to make a top and a bottom.
 The other is with an actual sponge cake.

 I like both approaches.
-But I’m a cake lover first and foremost, so it’s no surprise that my favorite vegan strawberry shortcake recipe features vanilla cake.
+But I live for vegan cake recipes, so it’s no surprise that my favorite vegan strawberry shortcake recipe features vanilla cake.

 The cake that I use in this recipe is a simple vanilla sheet cake.
 It’s baked on a sheet pan instead of in a square or round cake pan, so that it’s thin and good for stacking.